overlookmotel/require-folder-tree/README.md

 ### flattenPrefix

 Controls how the object keys are created for files nested in folders when flattening.
-`true` concatenates the folder name and file name, using camelcase.
+`true` concatenates the folder name and file name.
-Any other value concatenates folder name and file name with the value inserted in between.
 Defaults to `false`

 	requireFolderTree('/path/to/folder', { flatten: true, flattenPrefix: true });
+	// returns { a: ..., b: ..., cd: ..., ce: ... }

+### flattenCamel

+When `true`, camel-cases the model when concatenating the folder name and file name.
+Defaults to `false`

+	requireFolderTree('/path/to/folder', { flatten: true, flattenPrefix: true, flattenCamel: true });
 	// returns { a: ..., b: ..., cD: ..., cE: ... }

+### flattenSeparator

+Sets separator between folder name and file name when concatenating.
+Defaults to `undefined`.

-	requireFolderTree('/path/to/folder', { flatten: true, flattenPrefix: '_' });
+	requireFolderTree('/path/to/folder', { flattenPrefix: true, flattenSeparator: '_' });
 	// returns { a: ..., b: ..., c_d: ..., c_e: ... }

 ### indexFile